-THE LAFAYETTE NATIONAL PARK
+THE ACADIA NATIONAL PARK

-Special Characteristic: A Group of Granite Mountains Rising From An Island on the Atlantic Coast
+Special Characteristics: A group of Granite Mountains Rising From an Island on the Atlantic Coast With Interesting Headlands on the Near-by Mainland

-THE first national park in the East is an area of 12 square miles on Mount Desert Island, Me.
+THE first national park in the East is an area of 18 square miles on Mount Desert Island, Me., and the adjoining mainland.
 It includes a group of low granite mountains abutting the sea, the only prominent elevation along the entire Atlantic coast of the United States.
+Formerly known as the Lafayette National Park, early in 1929 Congress changed its name to Acadia, as this latter word is of native origin, coming from an Indian word apparently describing the region.
+Early fishermen and traders visiting the area, before recorded explorations of the English and French on their return to Europe, referred to it as Acadia, the name later used by Longfellow.

-The Lafayette National Park is not only a varied and beautiful exhibit of seacoast, mountain, and eastern forest-it is a monument to the public spirit of New England.
+The Acadia National Park is not only a varied and beautiful exhibit of seacoast, mountain, and eastern forest-it is a monument to the public spirit of New England.
 These mountains, surrounded by thriving seashore resorts, had been in private ownership for centuries.
 The day was fast approaching when they would be utilized for summer homes.
 Foreseeing this, George B. Dorr, of Bar Harbor, Me., determined to acquire them as a gift to the people of the United States.
 He created a holding organization, to which he and Charles W. Eliot contributed their holdings, and set about to persuade other owners to do the same.

 It took a dozen years of ceaseless effort to collect 5,000 acres, much of it by gift, some of it by purchase from funds collected from public-spirited persons.
 Then they presented it to the Nation, and it was made the Sieur de Monts National Monument.
 This was in 1915.
-Other contributions have been offered the Government, and it is believed that ultimately the area of the park will be about 20,000 acres.
+In 1919 Congress made it the Lafayette National Park.
+Other contributions have been offered the Government and it is believed that ultimately the area of the park will be about 20,000 acres.
 Hardly a year passes without deeds to additional tracts of land for inclusion in the park being accepted by the United States.

-Compared with the huge bristling peaks of the Rockies and the Sierra, the mountains of the Lafayette National Park are low indeed.
+Compared with the huge bristling peaks of the Rockies and the Sierra, the mountains of the Acadia National Park are low indeed.
 But they are no less beautiful, and they are characteristic of our East, as the Rocky Mountain and Sierran national parks are characteristic of our West.
 There are more than a dozen mountains in the group, which is cut into two parts by a fine fiord called Somes Sound.
 Fresh-water lakes lie in the hollows.
 Forests of coast pines, cedars, and deciduous trees of many kinds border the lakes and mount the gray sides of the mountains.
 Innumerable shrubs and flowering plants decorate the forest aisles.
 The region is a wilderness typical of the noblest woodlands of the East.